Author: Nav Sharma, Registered Dietitian

 Having a healthy gut plays such a vital role in our quality of life and mental and physical health.
 With proper support, it is possible to get to a place where you can confidently reduce or resolve your IBS symptoms.

-IBS Diet Low FODMAP Food List
+Low FODMAP Food List For IBS Diet

-This program was developed in collaboration with a doctor specializing in gastrointestinal issues.
+Our program was developed in collaboration with a doctor specializing in gastrointestinal issues.
 Navigating a low FODMAP exclusion and reintroduction diet can be difficult on your own.
 Our team of dietitians have proven experience in helping clients with IBS.